Who We Are:

 Patriotism is as important today as it ever was.
 We invite women around the state to join us in our mission.

-We strive to assist the Sons of Union Veterans in keeping alive the memories of our ancestors and their sacrifices for the maintenance of the Union; to caring for helpless and disabled Veterans; to properly observe Memorial Day; to aid
+We strive to assist the Sons of Union Veterans in keeping alive the memories of our ancestors and their sacrifices for the maintenance of the Union; caring for helpless and disabled Veterans; to properly observe Memorial Day; to aid and

 Membership into ASUVCW in New York is subject to the eligibility requirements.
 Membership can be made within a local auxiliary or “at large”.
 Mail your application to our Secretary, Betty Baker.